BridgesUNCC/BridgesUNCC.github.io/_posts/2014-07-02-HelloWorld-Tutorial_part2.markdown

 **Step 6:** Creating our first vertex

 > * Create our first Vertex.
 HelloWorld is what we are going to name our first vertex.
 The Vertex object is looking for a name (what we want to call it) and a Graph (where we want to store it).
+We tell the Vertex that it will contain a String in this case, but later we will want Followers for Twitter, or any other type you find convenient.

 {% highlight js  %}

-Vertex HelloWorld = new Vertex("HelloWorld", gv);
+Vertex<String> HelloWorld = new Vertex<String>("HelloWorld", gv);

 {% endhighlight %}